 Land Surface

-In a functioning hydraulic lift table, the hydraulic pump pressurizes the hydraulic fluid, which is then directed through the hydraulic valves and the hydraulic roller to control the flow and direction of the fluid.
-The controlled fluid is transmitted to the hydraulic cylinders, causing them to extend or retract and lifting or lowering the platform accordingly.
-The rotary joint ensures continuous fluid supply during the platform’s movement.
-The drive machine generates rotational motion, which, through the hydraulic cylinders, translates into linear motion to lift or lower the platform.
-The entire system relies on the proper functioning and interaction of these components to ensure smooth and precise operation of the hydraulic lift table.
+In an operational hydraulic lift table, the hydraulic pump pressurizes the fluid, channeling it through valves and rollers to manage the flow and direction.
+This controlled fluid reaches the hydraulic cylinders, prompting them to extend or retract, thereby raising or lowering the platform.
+The rotary joint maintains a continuous fluid supply throughout the platform’s movement.
+The drive mechanism spins into action, converting rotational movement into the straight-line motion of hydraulic cylinders that raise or lower the platform.
+The seamless and accurate performance of the hydraulic lift table hinges on the flawless collaboration and function of these integral parts.

 How to Use Hydraulic Lifts